How to support the customer journey with email marketing

 - Content on your website to help the customer learn more about their options.
 I.e. a blog article, “how to stop your dog from barking” and anti-bark collar products available to purchase online or in-store

-- Web form to sign up to newsletter for dog owners
+- Web form to sign up to the newsletter for dog owners

-- Shopping cart sign up (with tick box to receive newsletter)
+- Shopping cart sign up (with a tick box to receive the newsletter)